 The Benefits of Cooking for Kids

-After doing some reading, I realised my kids would reap many rewards from learning how to cook.
+After doing some reading, I realized my kids would reap many rewards from learning how to cook.

 Childhood obesity is on the rise, Type 2 diabetes has increased, and more children than ever struggle with anxiety and depression.
 I see cooking with my kids as a way to empower them to embrace healthful eating.

 Cooking is educational.
-Kids can utilise a variety of crucial skills in the kitchen, such as critical thinking, problem-solving, and collaboration.
+Kids can utilize a variety of crucial skills in the kitchen, such as critical thinking, problem-solving, and collaboration.
 Plus, they’ll gain confidence and self-esteem.

 Working in the kitchen also means applying knowledge of school subjects: math, science, and even art.
 Kids use fractions in measuring, create chemical reactions by baking bread and explore art through the color, texture, and patterns found in food.